A few things I’ve learned on days out on the hills that I rarely hear from other outdoor folk.

 Maps.
 The most common map I see on the hills, whether paper or digital, is the ubiquitous OS Landranger 1:50K.
 I find them good for planning the rough outline of a trip, particularly if longer-range e.g. on the bike, but once you head off-path or are navigating in difficult terrain, they’re shit, as they don’t have enough detail.
 Folk stick with them because they’re cheap or lazy: less maps.
 OS maps are of course large and heavy and making them waterproof is even worse.
 There are other options.

 Printed or bought.
-I use a range of solutions: I print out A4 sheets of 1:25k from the OS online subscription (on water resistant paper if necessary), no folding and faffing, 20x lighter.
+I use a range of solutions: I print out A4 sheets of 1:25k from the OS online subscription (on water resistant paper if necessary), no folding and faffing, 20x lighter, and I’m happy to write and mark trip specific details on top.
 Harvey maps are compact and often have better information.
 Harvey superwalker xt25 are lighter and more waterproof, and their tiny xt40 are ultralight.

 Other paths.
 It’s sometimes worth looking at a route in Openstreetmap (the source for viewranger and many other apps) as it often has paths that OS doesn’t, and if it’s not there you can add it in (I often contribute to it after visiting an area and logging paths on GPS).

 Visualise and calculate.
-The OS web app is brilliant for calculating distances and ascent (appears to use naismith’s rules), and the 3d flythrough allows a useful visualisation of the lay of the land.
+The OS web app is brilliant for calculating distances and ascent (route creation use naismith’s rules to estimate time), and the 3d flythrough allows a useful visualisation of the lay of the land.

-Another useful web map in the winter: SAIS – you can change the map to show historical records of recorded avalanches at the area required.
+Another useful web map to consult before heading out in the winter: SAIS – you can change the map to show historical records of recorded avalanches at the area required.

 Water: It’s heavy so taking too much is an unnecessary load.
-A micro filter weighing 30g is far lighter, allows infinite supplies if the terrain allows (see planning above) and removes any doubt about water drinkability (there’s a huge amount of unscientific romantic bullshit spoken about Scotland’s supposedly ‘magically clean’ hill water, and no, just because water is running doesn’t make it safe)
+A micro filter weighing 30g is far lighter, allows infinite supplies if the terrain allows (see planning above) and removes any doubt about water drinkability (there’s a huge amount of unscientific romantic bullshit spoken about Scotland’s supposedly ‘magically clean’ hill water, and no, just because water is running doesn’t make it safe).
+Although water from higher up is low-risk it’s not no-risk, there are deer up there shitting, dieing and decomposing.
+Here’s a test for the magic-water zealots: would you run your water through a container full of soil before drinking?
+That’s what the water in the streams has done: been soaking through soil for days if not weeks before in the last moment it enters a stream and heads off to the sea.

 Arm warmers: I suffer from quite cold hands, and being a skinny type it’s not helped by thin wrists where the blood flowing to my hands can get cooled.
 I’ve a pair of merino arm warmers (designed for cycling primarily but useful running too) that I often scrunch up around my wrists, adding a bit of warmth there and can make a handy ‘glove’ pulled over the hands if necessary.

 Communication.
-If your trips are in areas where there’s minimal phone signal, then texting rather than phoning may be more successful, however the recipient might not get it immediately.
+If your trips are in areas where there’s minimal phone signal, then texting rather than phoning may be more successful, however the recipient might not get it immediately, there could be a long delay until there’s sufficient signal to send.
 It’s useful to put the time into the message (or voicemail) so there’s context to any action that needs to be taken. e.g. I’ve went on ahead, the rest of the party then send “Reached top 1245” I now know a likely time they’ll finish and what I can do in the meantime.
 Without any communication, or uncertain time context I may need to wait at the car unsure if they’ll be 10 minutes or a couple hours.
 In emergency or urgent scenarios this is even more important.